jcoreNL/spring-4.3-exam-notes/README.md

 ### How do you externalize pointcuts?
 What is the advantage of doing this?

 ### What is the JoinPoint argument used for?
+The JoinPoint argument of an aspect is used for controlling the flow of the advised method call.

 ### What is a ProceedingJoinPoint?
+A `ProceedingJoinPoint` inherits from `JoinPoint` and adds the `proceed()` method, which can be used in an around advice to either proceed or not proceed with the original method call.

 ### What are the five advice types called?
 - **before**: Run advice before the method execution.